 Operates at significantly reduced maximum power to avoid interference with fixed and mobile licensed users.

-P802.11be will implement the mechanisms needed to communicate the transmit power restrictions to the P802.11be devices.
+P802.11be implements the mechanisms needed to communicate the transmit power restrictions to the P802.11be devices, specifically through the use of Transmit Power Envelope (TPE) element in Beacons, Probe Responses, …

 Mechanisms supporting Coexistence with legacy 802.11 systems

-P802.11be continues to use a common preamble, the non-HT short training field, non-HT long training field, and non-HT signal field as the initial fields in all new P802.11be PPDUs for coexistence with legacy 802.11 systems as was implemented in mixed-format 802.11n, 802.11ac and 802.11ax PPDUs.
+P802.11be continues to use a common legacy preamble, i.e., the non-HT short training field, non-HT long training field, and non-HT signal field as the initial fields in all new P802.11be PPDUs for coexistence with legacy 802.11 systems.
+This is the same mechanism that was implemented in mixed-format 802.11n, 802.11ac and 802.11ax PPDUs.
 Therefore PHY-level coexistence with legacy devices will be similar to 802.11n, 802.11ac and 802.11ax (Refer to [8] for further explanation on PHY-level coexistence).

 New IEEE P802.11be features which may affect coexistence